RobertTalbert/discretecs/MTH225-Winter2024/assignments/checkpoints/Checkpoint 10 guide.md

 1. $R(1) = 5$, $R(2) = 7$, $R(3) = 9$
 2. The figure in any given step is obtained by taking the figure from the previous step and inserting a single column of two blocks between column 1 (which has three blocks) and column 2.
 The number of blocks inserted appears to always be 2.
 So the recurrence relation should be $R(n) = R(n-1) + 2$.

+### Common mistakes:

+- **Giving a numerical, not visual explanation:** As the success criteria state, the explanation has to be based on the visual pattern and not on a guess at a numerical pattern.
+Computing $R(1) = 5$, $R(2) = 7$,and $R(3) = 9$ and then stating something like "Clearly the pattern is that the outputs go up by two each time" is not a visual explanation, it is a guess at the numerical pattern.

 ## S7

 1. Function.
 Domain = $\lbrace b,p,s,q \rbrace$.
 Codomain = $\lbrace 7,2,9,6,8 \rbrace$.
 Range = $\lbrace 9,6,8 \rbrace$.